AbhijithShambu/compose-scrollbar-modifier/README.md

 Your Compose Multiplatform project includes 4 modules:

-### `shared`
+### `composeApp`

 This is a Kotlin module that contains the logic common for desktop, Android, and iOS applications, that is, the code you share between platforms.

-This `shared` module is also where you'll write your Compose Multiplatform code.
+This `composeApp` module is also where you'll write your Compose Multiplatform code.
-In `shared/src/commonMain/kotlin/App.kt`, you can find the shared root `@Composable` function for your app.
+In `composeApp/src/commonMain/kotlin/App.kt`, you can find the composeApp root `@Composable` function for your app.

 It uses Gradle as the build system.
-You can add dependencies and change settings in `shared/build.gradle.kts`.
+You can add dependencies and change settings in `composeApp/build.gradle.kts`.
-The `shared` module builds into a Java library, an Android library, and an iOS framework.
+The `composeApp` module builds into a Java library, an Android library, and an iOS framework.

 ### `desktopApp`

 This is a Kotlin module that builds into a desktop application.
 It uses Gradle as the build system.
-The `desktopApp` module depends on and uses the `shared` module as a regular library.
+The `desktopApp` module depends on and uses the `composeApp` module as a regular library.

 ### `androidApp`

 This is a Kotlin module that builds into an Android application.
 It uses Gradle as the build system.
-The `androidApp` module depends on and uses the `shared` module as a regular Android library.
+The `androidApp` module depends on and uses the `composeApp` module as a regular Android library.

 ### `iosApp`

 This is an Xcode project that builds into an iOS application.
-It depends on and uses the `shared` module as a CocoaPods dependency.
+It depends on and uses the `composeApp` module as a CocoaPods dependency.

 ## Run your application